 - Oxford Road

 Stretching from Rusholme to the city centre is the famous Oxford Road.
 Though technically not a traditional student area like others on this list, this street is well worth considering because of all that it has to offer.
-Oxford Road is the centre of Manchester’s nightlife – the latest parties, the exciting nightclubs, numerous bars to keep you busy all throughout the night.
+Oxford Road is one of the best student areas in Manchester because it is in the centre of Manchester’s nightlife – the latest parties, the exciting nightclubs, numerous bars to keep you busy all throughout the night.
 It’s also where you’ll find the Manchester Academy music venue to listen to the latest bands/musicians live and close to the LGBT area on Canal Street.
 A very big perk of living here is having both Manchester Metropolitan University and the University of Manchester right on this road as well as all the shops, takeaways, cultural venues right at your doorstep.
 Often said to be ‘Europe’s busiest bus route’, Oxford Road has been redeveloped to be more bus, pedestrian and cyclist friendly to make your commute a whole lot easier.
 But if you feel like taking a break from that busy student/nightlife, Oxford Road Station is just up the road for an easy day trip out of town.

 Whether you are looking for a place where you can party hard or someplace quiet to study, there are lots of rooms in these top student areas and all on Roomgo.